-This article is one from 15 different Papua New Guinean scienctists taken from the manuscript of the new Grade 9 Science Outcomes textbook prior to the design and editing processes currently being undertaken at Pearson Education Australia.
-This is Rosa’s story.
-I hope all the parents, teachers and students reading this enjoy it.
+This article is one from 15 different Papua New Guinean scientists taken from the manuscript of the new Grade 9 Science Outcomes textbook prior to the design and editing processes currently being undertaken at Pearson Education Australia.
+This is Stanley’s story.
+I hope all the parents, teachers and students read and enjoy it.
 More scientists’ stories will appear here during the next few months.

 This photograph is of Stanley at a conference somewhere working to interest people in investing in PNG petroleum resources.

 My name is Stanley Pono.
 I come from Rei village on Lou Island in the Manus Province.
 I attended primary school on my island, high school at Kambubu, East New Britain Province and Aiyura National High School, Eastern Highlands Province before entering the Science stream at the University of PNG.

 At an early age I always wanted to be a builder but my parents encouraged me to do something else.
 At Aiyura we got a visit from a group of students from the University of PNG Medical School.
 They introduced us to the different medical fields and one of these was Psychiatry—all about studying and treating mental disease.
 I was so impressed just by the name that from then on I made up my mind to be a brain doctor.
 I retained this ambition until I reached University.

 During my second year at UPNG I was exposed to the other science fields and found Physics very fascinating but one of the most difficult so I challenged myself to take it up and graduated with a bachelor of science in 1983 majoring in Physics.
 I was also interested in teaching and successfully completed a one year post-graduate diploma in education also at UPNG and graduated in 1985.
 You will note that I kept changing my field of interest through days at school and University as I continued to learn and discover new things.
 I also learned then, that one should never stop learning, as this is the key to success.